How to erase BitLocker encrypted drive on Windows

 Start GParted with graphical UI

-6. Use the drop-down menu in the top-right corner to select the drive that you want to wipe out.
+6. Use the drop-down menu in the top-right corner to select the drive to delete.

 Selec the BitLocker drive in GParted